akauppi/GroundLevel-firebase-es/TRAINING.md

 - 🇫🇮 [Hacklab Helsinki](https://helsinki.hacklab.fi/in-english/) during spring 2021

-Let the author know if you are interested in arranging (remote) training course for your company or club.
+Let the author know if you are interested in arranging a training course for your company or club.